kraftwerk28/dotfiles/.github/README.md

     (obsolette, since I almost don't use it anymore)

-Neovim (0.5) configs aren't completely in Lua, because not all APIs have alternative functions.
+Neovim (0.5) configs aren't completely in Lua, because not all APIs have alternative functions (at least native).
 Autocommands, mappings and settings are in [Vimscript](../.config/nvim/init.vim), everything else - in [Lua](../.config/nvim/lua).